IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 and run tests, but it is good practice to define *shrinking* every time we define *generation*; we just defined a generator for actions, so we should define a shrinker too.
-We do so by defining the :hsobj:`Plutus.Contract.Test.ContractModel.shrinkAction` method, which, like the QuickCheck |shrink|_ function, just returns a list of smaller :hsobj:`Plutus.Contract.Test.ContractModel.Action` to try replacing an action by when a test fails.
+We do so by defining the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.shrinkAction` method, which, like the QuickCheck |shrink|_ function, just returns a list of smaller :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` to try replacing an action by when a test fails.
 It is always worth defining a
 shrinker: the small amount of effort required is repaid *very* quickly, since failed tests become much easier to understand.